 Is there a Cost-Effective way to have Laser Eye Surgery?

-The chances are that if you see a low price for LASIK, it’s too good to be true.
+If you see a low price for LASIK, it’s too good to be true.
 So always research the terms and conditions and ask as many questions as possible.
 There are often catches involved, and you should always look out for:

 - The price might be an entry-level cost for mild nearsightedness